connleyfarquhar/connleyfarquhar/README.md

 ⚡ In my free time, I enjoy creating websites and exploring Web Development, whilst learning new ways to use HTML, CSS, PHP & SQL.

 ###### 🎧 Also, somewhat of a Daft Punk fanatic!

-Currently i am focused on continuous improvements to recently completed projects whilst also spending time on:
-- **React**
-- **Supabase**

 <!--
 **connleyfarquhar/connleyfarquhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.